quiquee/obc-docs/protocol-spec.md

 This method models a *merkle-tree* on top of buckets of a *hash table* in order to compute the crypto-hash of the *world state*.

 At the core of this method, the *key-values* of the world state are assumed to be stored in a hash-table that consists of a pre-decided number of buckets (`numBuckets`).
 A hash function (`hashFunction`) is employed to determine the bucket number that should contain a given key.
-Please note that the `hashFunction` does not represent a crypto-hash method such as SHA3, rather this is a regular programming languages hash function that decides the bucket number for a given key.
+Please note that the `hashFunction` does not represent a crypto-hash method such as SHA3, rather this is a regular programming language hash function that decides the bucket number for a given key.

 For modeling the merkle-tree, the ordered buckets act as leaf nodes of the tree - lowest numbered bucket being the left most leaf node in the tree.
 For constructing the second-last level of the tree, a pre-decided number of leaf nodes (`maxGroupingAtEachLevel`), starting from left, are grouped together and for each such group, a node is inserted at the second-last level that acts as a common parent for all the leaf nodes in the group.
 Note that the number of children for the last parent node may be less than `maxGroupingAtEachLevel`.
 This grouping method of constructing the next higher level is repeated until the root node of the tree is constructed.